Compare Providers

 Altelium has Lloyd's of London underwriting for the warranty product.
 This is financial backing for warranty claims, not certification of the testing methodology.

-Generational and ClearWatt do not currently hold independent testing certification.
-Generational has government research backing (APC, UKRI), and ClearWatt has Department for Transport support, but these are not testing certifications.
+Generational and ClearWatt do not currently hold independent third-party test-methodology certification.
+Generational has government research backing (APC, UKRI), and ClearWatt has Department for Transport support and an NFDA partnership — these demonstrate credibility but are not equivalent to independent engineering certification of the testing methodology.

 Diagnostic Depth